We're in the process of updating the documentation for Zotero 5.0. Some documentation may be outdated in the meantime.

 By default, items added to a subcollection do not automatically appear in the parent collection(s).
 This can be changed by setting the “recursiveCollections” hidden preference to 'true'.
 Click “Open about:config” from the Advanced pane of the Zotero preferences and type “recursive” (without quotes) into the search box.
 Double-click on “extensions.zotero.recursiveCollections” to toggle it between 'true' and 'false'.
-The change will take effect the next time you select a collection, but it will not apply automatically to other copies of Zotero (including between Zotero for Firefox and Zotero Standalone on the same system).
+The change will take effect the next time you select a collection, but it will not apply automatically to other instances of Zotero running elsewhere.
 Recursive collections are not currently available for the online library.

 The filter box at the bottom of the tag selector can be used to search tags.
 Type into the search box to see all tags that match.
 To go back to viewing all the tags in the collection, press the X button or backspace to erase the text in the search box.

 The tag selector allows tags to be globally renamed and deleted.
 To rename a tag across all items, right-click the tag (control-clicking on OS X) and choose “Rename Tag…”.
 To delete a tag from all items, right-click the tag and choose “Delete Tag…”.
 To assign a tag to multiple items at once, drag a selection of items from the center column onto a tag in the tag selector.